 We provide core support for studies that include patient care.
 Every clinical trial and study involves vital, behind-the-scenes details that enable us to continue this research.
 At present, we are conducting almost 80 clinical research studies to help us better understand eye disorders and treatments.

 Diabetic Eye Disease and Retinal Vascular Center

-Experts specialize in treating patients with diabetes-related eye conditions.
+Our ophthalmologists specialize in treating patients with diabetes-related eye conditions.
 Established more than a decade ago, the center has contributed significantly both to the understanding and the care of eye diseases in people with diabetes.

 Specialists provide ultramodern vision correction treatments.
 We were one of a limited number of study sites in the United States that participated in the Food and Drug Administration (FDA) clinical trial of excimer laser technology.
 We also were the first site in Los Angeles to use FDA-approved laser treatment to correct myopia (nearsightedness) and astigmatism (imperfect eye curvature).